tachiyomiorg/website/src/help/README.md

 ::: slot center
 ### Need help?
 We've got your back.
-From common questions to guides, find help for everything Tachiyomi.
+From common questions to guides, find help for everything about Tachiyomi.
 :::